dsdanielpark/open-interview/README.md

 For detailed examples, refer to the 📋[Usage document for example code and prompting engineering](https://github.com/dsdanielpark/open-interview/blob/main/docs/usage.md) or the 💻[tutorial script](https://github.com/dsdanielpark/open-interview/blob/main/script/example.ipynb).

-- OpenAI GPT: Use `InterviewGPT` for GPT-based content generation.
+- OpenAI GPT: Use `GptGenerator` for GPT-based content generation.
-- Anthropic Claude: Use `InterviewClaude` for Claude-based interviews.
+- Anthropic Claude: Use `ClaudeGenerator` for Claude-based interviews.

 You can use [LangChain](https://python.langchain.com/docs/get_started), [LangSmith](https://python.langchain.com/docs/langsmith/), [LangServe](https://python.langchain.com/docs/langserve), and [LangGraph](https://python.langchain.com/docs/langgraph) for faster and more efficient coding and services.
 You can check [few-shot prompt template](https://python.langchain.com/docs/modules/model_io/prompts/few_shot_examples) in LangChain.
 Also, you can try faster RAG with [Llama Index](https://www.llamaindex.ai/).
 However, this project is used for general and efficient search for other my private projects.